Registration / Re-registration

 School, college, or extracurricular insurance, or liability insurance: an important supporting document

-When you register, you will be required to provide a valid school/university/extracurricular insurance certificate or a valid personal liability insurance certificate.
-All students must be covered by personal liability insurance as part of their studies (see the University of Montpellier’s internal regulations).
+When you register, you will be required to provide a valid school/university/extracurricular insurance certificate or a valid civil liability insurance certificate.
+All students must be covered by civil liability insurance as part of their studies (see the University of Montpellier’s internal regulations).

-Important: What documents do I need to provide?
-Or where can I get them?
+Important: What document do I need to provide?
+Or where can I get it?

-• You can obtain this document from your insurance provider, your health insurance provider, or when opening a bank account in France
+- You can obtain this document from your insurer, your health insurance provider, or when opening a bank account in France

 Student Life and Campus Services (CVEC)

-Before enrolling at the university, you must log in to the websitecvec.etudiant.gouv.frto review the steps you need to take.
+Before enrolling at the university, you must log in to thecvec.etudiant.gouv.frwebsite to review the steps you need to take.

-1. Complete the necessary steps atcvec.etudiant.gouv.fr.
+- Complete the necessary steps atcvec.etudiant.gouv.fr.
 Be sure to have your INE number ready beforehand (make sure to spell your first and last names correctly).
-The last name you entered in the university’s registration application and the name on your CVEC certificate must be identical and match the information on your identification documents.
+Your last name as entered in the university’s registration application and the last name on your CVEC certificate must be identical and match what is listed on your identification documents.

-3. Please register or re-register according to the procedures established by yourfaculty, school, or institute
+- Complete your registration or re-registration in accordance with the procedures established by yourcollege, school, or institute

-TheCVECis a contribution “intended to promote the reception and social, health, cultural, and athletic support of students and to strengthen the preventive and health education initiatives carried out for their benefit.”
+TheCVECis a contribution “intended to promote the reception and social, health, cultural, and athletic support of students and to strengthen the health prevention and education initiatives carried out for them.”

 Depending on your situation, either:

-In either case, you will be issued a certificate: without it, you cannot complete your registration with the authorities.
+In either case, you will be issued a certificate: without it, you cannot complete your administrative registration.

-Please note: Students who do not receive financial aid are encouraged to log in now atmesServices.etudiant.gouv.frto create an account and streamline the process.
+Please note: For students who do not receive financial aid, we encourage you to log in now atmesServices.etudiant.gouv.frto create an account and make the process easier.

 See:CVEC